matomo-org/developer-documentation/docs/generated/2.0-b2/Piwik/DataTable/Row.md

 ### `sumSubtable()` <a name="sumSubtable"></a>

-Sums a DataTable to this row&#039;s subtable.
+Sums a DataTable to this row's subtable.

 #### Description